 Greens for your eyes' sake

-I was astonished when my optician said to me, you enjoy a lot of greens, do you not?
+I was astonished when my optician said to me, you enjoy a lot of greens, don't you?

 How could he possibly have known?
-Continuing, he added, there is not a sign of a cataract, or macular degeneration.
+Continuing, he added, there was not a sign of a cataract or macular degeneration.

 That lead to some study and ultimately understanding that two phytonutrients, lutein and zeaxanthin, are found in very high concentration in the eyes; they absorbe the damaging high-energy spectrum rays of radiation.